-Contributions for the year commencing 1 July 2021 have been calculated on an employer by employer basis, based solely on the members employed by each employer.
+Contributions for the year commencing 1 July 2022 have been calculated on an employer by employer basis, based solely on the members employed by each employer.

-In terms of Section 95(2) of the Act I advise that the Standard Contribution Rates, as from 1 July 2022, for those employers of contributors whose salaries are payable out of money that is not public money is:
+In terms of Section 95(2) of the Act I advise that the Standard Contribution Rates, as from 1 July 2023, for those employers of contributors whose salaries are payable out of money that is not public money is:

-- for contributors who are members under Part 2 or Part 2A of the Act and employed by the Public Services of the Cook Islands, Niue or Tokelau, 17.3% of contributor salaries, exclusive of ESCT; and - for contributors who are members under Part 2 or Part 2A of the Act, excluding those employed by the Public Services of the Cook Islands, Niue or Tokelau, contributions calculated on an employer by employer basis based only on the contributors employed by that employer.
-Contribution rates include ESCT and an allowance for expenses.
+- for contributors who are members under Part 2 or Part 2A of the Act and employed by the Public Services of the Cook Islands, Niue or Tokelau, 16.6% of contributor salaries, exclusive of ESCT; and - for contributors who are members under Part 2 or Part 2A of the Act, excluding those employed by the Public Services of the Cook Islands, Niue or Tokelau, contributions calculated on an employer by employer basis based only on the contributors employed by that employer.
+Contribution rates include the relevant ESCT rate chosen by the employer and an allowance for expenses.

 A sample of average contribution rates at selected ages is set out in the following table and for most employers the contribution rate can be calculated by weighting these rates based on the age of their employees who are contributory members.
-The rates in the table are inclusive of ESCT at 39%.
+The rates in this table are both net and gross of ESCT at 39%.